 Doctor or dentist visit

-If you need to see a doctor, specialist, or dentist during working hours, you get a maximum of 2 hours off.
-You must be able to prove that this visit can only take place during working hours.
+If you need to visit the doctor, specialist, or dentist during working hours, you can get a maximum of 2 hours off.
+You must be able to demonstrate that this visit can only take place during working hours.
 Are you away from work for more than 2 hours?
 Then you can make up these hours at another time in consultation with your employer.

-If the visit lasts longer than 2 hours and you can prove that it is not your fault, your employer may decide that you will be paid for more than 2 hours.
+If the visit lasts longer than 2 hours and you can demonstrate that it is not your fault, your employer may decide that you will be paid for more than 2 hours.